Noaht8/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## Learning Objectives
 At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), without the help of Google:
+## General
+- When and why using linked lists vs arrays
+- How to build and use linked lists

 ## More Info
 Please use this data structure for this project:
 ```